twilio/video-quickstart-android/README.md

 ### Configuring OpenSL ES
 Our library will use [OpenSL ES](https://developer.android.com/ndk/guides/audio/opensl/index.html) for audio playback if the device is compatible.
 Using OpenSL ES is more efficient, but can cause problems with other audio effects.
+For example, we found on the Nexus 6P that OpenSL ES affected the device's hardware echo canceller so we blacklisted the Nexus 6P from using OpenSL ES.
 If you are experiencing audio problems with a device that cannot be resolved using software audio effects, reference the following snippet for enabling OpenSL ES:

     /*
      * Execute any time before creating a LocalAudioTrack and connecting